This is me.

 I am Philippa Cameron

 I am the station cook at Otematata Station in the Waitaki Valley of the South Island, New Zealand.
-Most days I provide smokos (morning and afternoon tea) to our staff of shepherds.
+Most days I provide smokos (morning and afternoon tea) and lunches to our staff of shepherds.
 Some days if they are out on our remote high country blocks I will also prepare a lunch that can be eaten with a cuppa in one hand and their lunch in the other.

 Each day is different depending on the time of year.
 The times of year that I particularly find busy are; shearing, lamb marking and the Autumn Muster.